 About the Database

-The RIdIM database is designed to facilitate discovery of music iconography images by registered researchers, and the description of such images by registered cataloguers.
+The RIdIM database is designed to facilitate discovery of music, dance and theatre iconography images by registered researchers, and the description of such images by registered cataloguers.
 The database is web-based and platform independent, and access will be free of charge to scholars affiliated with academic institutions, galleries, museums, etc., as well as independent researchers.

-Database records contain descriptions of visual objects featuring music and dance-related topics or content.
-Whenever possible, links to online images of the art artwork are included.
+Database records contain descriptions and images of visual objects featuring music, dance and theatre-related topics or content.
+Where images are not included, such as in the cases where copyright issues arise online sources for the artwork image are included.
 The scope of visual documents and artifacts contained in the database encompasses a wide spectrum of techniques and media (drawings, engravings, paintings, sculpture, etc.) and the content includes depictions of instruments, musicians, performers, music patrons, music notation, performance venues and more.

-A powerful and flexible searching interface will allow retrieval of works using both free-text keywords and controlled vocabulary terms.
+A powerful and flexible searching interface allows retrieval of works using both free-text keywords and controlled vocabulary terms.
 Examples of search access points include names of artists and musicians, musical instruments, titles (often in multiple languages), art media, date of creation and owning institutions (museums, archives, etc.).

 The database is being designed to take advantage of current technology and support widely used concepts and standards for metadata, including those specially designed for art, music and iconography.
 Examples include: